 Demand for the 30-minute reserve service comes from the 30-minute reserve requirement.
 By default, the 30-minute reserve requirement is equal to the extended reserve requirement plus the 30-minute reserve reliability requirement.
-The 30-minute reserve reliability requirement is equal to the maximum of: the primary reserve reliability requirement; the largest active gas contingency; and 3,000 MW.87 Unlike with synchronized reserve and primary reserve, PJM does not model a 30-minute reserve requirement for the defined reserve subzone.88 However, PJM has the option to define a subzone natural gas contingency reserve requirement using 30-minute reserves.
-PJM did not exercise this option in 2024.
+The 30-minute reserve reliability requirement is equal to the maximum of: the primary reserve reliability requirement; the largest active gas contingency; and 3,000 MW.95 Unlike with synchronized reserve and primary reserve, PJM does not model a 30-minute reserve requirement for the defined reserve subzone.96 However, PJM has the option to define a subzone natural gas contingency reserve requirement using 30-minute reserves.
+PJM did not exercise this option in the first three months of 2025.

-Figure 10-28 shows an example ORDC for 30-minute reserve for when the primary reserve reliability requirement and the largest active gas contingency are both less than 3,000 MW, and when the extended reserve requirement is equal to its base value of 190 MW.
+Figure 10-27 shows an example ORDC for 30-minute reserve for when the primary reserve reliability requirement and the largest active gas contingency are both less than 3,000 MW, and when the extended reserve requirement is equal to its base value of 190 MW.
 Since the increase to the synchronized reserve reliability requirement in May 2023, the 30-minute reserve requirement has frequently equaled the primary reserve requirement.

-Figure 10-28 An example of a 30-minute reserve realtime operating reserve demand curve, including the permanent second step
+Figure 10-27 An example of a 30-minute reserve real-time operating reserve demand curve, including the permanent second step

-In 2024, the average real-time 30-minute requirement was 3,532.5 MW and the average day-ahead 30-minute requirement was 3,582.5 MW (Figure 10-4).
+In the first three months of 2025, the average real-time 30-minute requirement was 3,471.9 MW and the average day-ahead 30-minute requirement was 3,460.0 MW (Figure 10-4).

 The supply of 30-minute reserves includes all reserves that can convert to energy in 30 minutes.
 All reserve products can participate in the 30-minute reserve service.
-In 2024, the demand for 30-minute reserve was satisfied by primary reserves (made of synchronized reserves and nonsynchronized reserves) and secondary reserves.
+In the first three months of 2025, the demand for 30-minute reserve was satisfied by primary reserves (made of synchronized reserves and nonsynchronized reserves) and secondary reserves.
 The 30-minute reserve requirement is met from the least expensive combination of synchronized, nonsynchronized, and secondary reserves that satisfies the requirements of the synchronized, primary, and 30-minute reserve services (Table 10-9).

 Table 10-31 shows the average HHI of the 30-minute reserve market, including synchronized, nonsynchronized, and secondary reserves, and the percent of intervals for which the maximum market share is above 20 percent.
-In 2024, the RTO Reserve Zone was moderately concentrated in the day-ahead market and unconcentrated in the real-time market.
+In the first three months of 2025, the RTO Reserve Zone was unconcentrated in the day-ahead market and unconcentrated in the real-time market.